President’s Park (White House) | WHITE HOUSE TOUR: GROUND FLOOR ROOMS

 Ground Floor diagram (click to enlarge)

-Only three rooms on the ground floor are open for viewing, as the tour does not proceed past the center of the White House to the west side.
+A tour of the White House begins on what is called the Ground Floor where three rooms are open for viewing.
+The tour does not proceed past the center of the White House to the west side.
 I asked what the rooms were used for today and was told, “For tourists to take photos of.”
-In other words, they are rarely used and serve more as museum rooms to display White House antiques.
-You can only look inside from the doorway, so with the big crowd you actually have to wait in line to get a peak.
+In other words, they are rarely used for official events and serve more as museum rooms to display White House antiques.
+You can only look inside from the doorway, so with a big crowd you actually have to wait in line to get a peak.

 VERMEIL ROOM